Arhaam-Azhari/Rock-Paper-Scissor-Machine-Learning-Game/README.md

 # Rock-Paper-Scissors with Machine Learning

-A Java-based Rock-Paper-Scissors game that implements both a random strategy and a simple machine learning algorithm to predict user behavior.
+A command-line Java application implementing a strategy-based design with both random and machine learning algorithms for gameplay.

 ## Features
 - Two modes: